-Intuitively, we can view the type rule dependency map as a function that answers the ques-212 tion "what other program elements are relevant when we derive a typing judgment for e?"
-It is 213 straightforward to derive a type rule dependency map for a typechecker directly from its type 214 rules.
-For example, part of the specific type rule dependency map from our experiments (for Java 215 type systems) is given in fig. 2b.
-We constructed this type rule dependency map by consulting the 216 type rules for Java, such as the T-FIELD rule in fig. 2a (which comes from the Featherweight Java 217 formalism in [13]).
-Each type rule includes a set of premises (above the line), which indicate the 218 "inputs" to that type rule.
-For example, the type rule for field reads in fig. 2a includes the type C_0 of 219 220 the receiver expression x as a premise.
-To build the map, we translated the premises of each type rule in Java into a rule like the one that appears in fig. 2b.
-Note how this map directly reflects the 221 reasoning that a type system does-for each expression's type rule, the type rule dependency map 222 encodes the facts that the type system uses to typecheck that kind of expression.
-223
+Intuitively, we can view the type rule dependency map as a function that answers the question "what other program elements are relevant when we derive a typing judgment for e?"
+It is straightforward to derive a type rule dependency map for a typechecker directly from its type rules.
+An example entry from a type rule dependency map appears in fig. 2b.
+We constructed this type rule dependency map by consulting the type rules for Java, such as the T-FIELD rule in fig. 2a (which comes from the Featherweight Java formalism in [13]); the extension to pluggable type systems like those in the Checker Framework or NullAway is straightforward, because their rules are structurally similar.
+Each type rule includes a set of premises (above the line), which indicate the "inputs" to that type rule.
+For example, the type rule for field reads in fig. 2a includes the type C_0 of the receiver expression x as a premise.
+To build the map, we manually translated the premises of each type rule in Java into a rule like the one that appears in fig. 2b.
+Note how this map directly reflects the reasoning that a type system does-for each expression's type rule, the type rule dependency map encodes the facts that the type system uses to typecheck that kind of expression.

-224 Example 3.2.
-Consider the example input/output programs in fig. 3, assuming that TypeSlice's 225 target component is target() (i.e., TypeSlice's goal is to preserve everything in the input program 226 that is needed to typecheck target().
-First, consider the field a, which is not used in target().
-TypeSlice should remove it entirely, because typechecking target() cannot ever require looking up 228 a's type: the typing judgment will never include a reference to it.
-Next, consider the final field b, 229 which is used by target().
-Its declaration (the type and the final modifier) is visible to a typechecker, 230 and so must be preserved.
-However, the initializer expression (to the right of the =) is not: the type of the initializer is not relevant for typechecking uses of the field, and so it can be removed-except, 232 final fields in Java must be initialized, so TypeSlice adds a type-compatible initializer to a default 233 value (\emptyset). c is not a final field, so its initializer can be removed entirely.
-Finally, the two() method 234 used in the original initializers of both b and c can be removed.
-235
+Example 3.2.
+Consider the example programs in fig. 3.
+Let Specimin's slicing criterion be target(): Specimin's goal is to preserve everything in the input program that is needed to typecheck target().
+To begin, consider the variable a, which is not used in target().
+Specimin should remove it entirely, because typechecking target() cannot ever require looking up a's type: the typing judgment will never include a reference to it.
+Next, consider the final field b, which is used by target().
+Its declaration (the type and the final modifier) could be used by a typechecker, and so must be preserved.
+However, the initializer expression (to the right of the =) is not: the type of the initializer is not relevant for typechecking uses of the field, and so it can be removed-except, final fields in Java must be initialized, so Specimin adds a type-compatible initializer to a default value (θ) to ensure that the resulting slice will compile. c is not a final field, so its initializer can be removed entirely.
+Finally, the two() method used in the original initializers of both b and c can be removed.

-Note that the type rule dependency map need not be exact: any over-approximate mapping will 236 do.
-For example, our type rule dependency map for Java only includes the declaration of the field 237 actually being read (f_i) in its rule for field reads, but the premise for the type rule includes all the 238 fields of the containing class (fields(C_0)).
-It would be sound for our type rule dependency map 239 to include all of the fields and their types (i.e., $\overline{C} \overline{f}$), but because the conclusion only uses f_i and 240 C_i it suffices to only include them-the other fields in the premise are extraneous to the typing 241 judgment.
-With this in mind, we can notice that there are many valid type rule dependency maps 242 for a given typechecker-including a "trivially sound" map that returns the whole input program.
-243 Our approach exploits the type rules to derive a relatively "precise" map.
-244
+Note that the type rule dependency map need not be exact: any over-approximate mapping that preserves typechecker behavior will do.
+For example, our type rule dependency map for Java only includes the declaration of the field actually being read (f_i) in its rule for field reads, but the premise for the type rule includes all the fields of the containing class (fields (C_0)).
+It would be sound for our type rule dependency map to include all of the fields and their types (i.e., $\overline{C} f$), but it suffices to only include f_i and C_i because only they are used in the conclusion-the other fields in the premise are extraneous to the typing judgment.
+With this in mind, we can notice that there are many valid type rule dependency maps for a given typechecker-including a "trivially sound" map that returns the whole input program.
+We exploited the existing formalism of the type rules to derive a relatively "precise" map.